LarsFlieger/firebase-fundamentals-frontend-masters/LEARNINGS.md

   - will work with multiple tabs offline in realtime

 - hasPendingWrite will tell you if it's synced with the server

+- simple and composite queries
+- Goal from firebase: all queries super fast (document scan will not increase with the amount of documents)
+- simple query
+  - operate on one field
+  - several operators: "==", "in", "not-in", "user.city", "=<", "=>", "!=", orderBy